SmritiChawla/Precily/README.md

 <H3>Note</H3>

 * Data folder contains a zipped file used for training CCLE/GDSC and CCLE/CTRPv2 models.
 The CCLE GSVA scores are also included in this folder.
-* Data folder also contains pathway scores computed using GSVA for Prostate cancer datasets used for evaluation of Precily.
+* Data folder also contains GSVA pathway scores for Prostate cancer datasets used for evaluation of Precily.
 For reproducibility, respective datasets are also provided in each figure directory.

 * Use R script EnvSet.R provided in the directory EnvironmentSetup to set up an environment in R for loading python trained deep neural network models.